 Radiologic technologists are responsible for taking x-rays and producing other medical images using radiation and radio wave technology.
 These technologists work under the supervision of physicians or radiologists.
 Associate's degree programs in radiologic technology prepare students to work in hospitals, clinics and labs as radiologic technologists.
-A 2-year radiologic technology program may also include internship or externship opportunities in medical facilities.
+This 2-year program may also include internship or externship opportunities in medical facilities.

 To enroll in an associate's degree program in radiologic technology, students must have a high school diploma.
 Most programs do not require students to submit SAT or ACT scores, though placement exams for core classes may be required.